Purely inseparable Richelot isogenies: Explicit constructions for purely inseparable Richelot isogenies

 The same argument, applied to the involution~$\alpha$, shows that we must have

-Next we check that the extension of the top $\PP^1$ in Diagram~\eqref{EQ:V4bottom} we get from $C_1$ is isomorphic to the one we get from~$C_2$.
-This condition simply means that the Artin--Schreier extension of $k(t)$ we get from Equation~\eqref{EQ:x} and $y^2 + y = A^2x^5 + A^2x^3$ should be isomorphic to the Artin--Schreier extension we get from Equation~\eqref{EQ:u} and $v^2 + v = B^2u^5 + B^2u^3$.
-This means that the expression
+Next we use the fact that the extension $D\to\PP^1$ of the top $\PP^1$ in Diagram~\eqref{EQ:V4bottomwithD} is obtained both from $C_1 \to \PP^1$ and from $C_2\to\PP^1$.
+This simply means that the Artin--Schreier extension of $k(t)$ we get from~\eqref{EQ:x2} and $y^2 + y = x^5 + B_1 x^3$ is isomorphic to the Artin--Schreier extension we get from~\eqref{EQ:u2} and $v^2 + v = u^5 + B_2 u^3$.
+This implies that the expression